Components -> Vitamins -> Fat soluble vitamins

 Consuming high doses of retinol, particularly in supplement form, may lead to toxicity and adverse health effects.
 These can include liver damage, bone abnormalities, birth defects, and skin changes.
 It is important to consult a healthcare professional before taking retinol supplements, especially if pregnant or planning to become pregnant.

-Yes, excessive intake of retinol, a form of vitamin A, can be harmful.
+Yes, excessive intake of retinol can be harmful.
 It can lead to symptoms of vitamin A toxicity, such as nausea, vomiting, blurred vision, and liver damage.
 It's essential to consume retinol within the recommended daily allowance to avoid adverse effects.

-Vegans can get their retinol intake from plant-based sources such as beta-carotene, which the body can convert into retinol.
+There is no retinol in plant-based products; however, vegans can get their vitamin A intake from plant-based sources that contain carotenes, especially beta-carotene, which the body can convert into retinol.
 Foods high in beta-carotene include carrots, sweet potatoes, spinach, and kale.
-It's important for vegans to include these foods in their diet to ensure they are meeting their retinol needs.
+It's important for vegans to include these foods in their diet to ensure they are meeting their vitamin A needs.

 Filters